stucchio/Homepage/content/assorted_links_may_25_2016.md

 [Why the NRA hates Smart Guns](http://techcrunch.com/2016/04/30/why-the-nra-hates-smart-guns/).
 This is a surprisingly good article, particularly for TechCrunch.

 [The Long Term Consequencs of Teacher Discretion in Grading](http://papers.nber.org/tmp/97077-w22207.pdf).
 Apparently giving students good (unearned) grades has far reaching and beneficial effects - it suggests a beneficial signalling effect *within the school system* rather than future labor markets.
 Very interesting.

+[Inference with the Vampire](http://thefutureprimaeval.net/inference-with-the-vampire/). *Imagine a cravat-wearing vampire Count who is one thousand years old.
+Unlike some vampires...he has been following what the humans have been doing...and keeps up-to-date with philosophy, politics, and current events.
+The vampire is immensely knowledgeable.
+He has been participating in intellectual salons to find victims.
+He keeps a library of old books in his castle, and he reads avidly in between meals...*